Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Regularization of GLM with total variation and the quantile universal threshold

 \subsection{Data augmentation with uncertainty quantification}

-GPS sampling constraints often result in small sample sizes $n$.
-We address it by performing data augmentation, however, introducing additional variability.
-Furthermore, the estimation of the propensity $\hat{{\boldsymbol{\mu}}}$ alone provides limited practical value for ecologists and practitioners.
-The estimate is conditional on the observed individuals and their random movements across the study area, which also introduces significant uncertainty.
-To account for the uncertainty arising from the randomness of the observed independent individuals and their limited sample size, we employ the bootstrap augmenting the sample size to $n_{\text{boot}}>n$ individuals.
+Estimation of the propensity alone provides limited practical value for ecologists and practitioners.
+Moreover GPS sampling constraints often result in small sample sizes $n$.
+To account for the uncertainty arising from the randomness of the observed independent individuals and their limited sample size, we employ the bootstrap that augments the sample size to $n_{\text{boot}}>n$ individuals.
 To generate spatially correlated tracks so as to reflect the gregarious behavior typical of herds, we sample the random moves for each resampled individual.
 This bootstrapped data augmentation procedure is repeated multiple times, and the pointwise $(1-\alpha)$ quantiles of the resulting bootstrapped propensity estimates provide a measure of uncertainty.
-However, the universal threshold $\lambda^{\rm QUT}_\alpha$ used to select the regularization parameter $\lambda$ tends to be conservative, shrinking the total variation differences of the propensity estimates toward zero and introducing bias.
-To improve both the estimation accuracy and the coverage properties of the uncertainty intervals, we apply a pointwise bias correction $\hat {\boldsymbol \mu}^{\text{bc}} = 2\hat {\boldsymbol \mu} - \overline{\boldsymbol \mu}^{\text{boot}}$, where $\overline{\boldsymbol \mu}^{\text{boot}}$ represents the averaged bootstrapped propensity estimates \citep{CIS-2130}.
-We apply the data augmentation and uncertainty quantification in to the Cervid dataset using $n_{boot}=600$ and $1000$ sampled locations for each bootstrap individual with 100 runs.